alexeyoganezov/alexeyoganezov/README.md

 [https://webformula.pro](https://webformula.pro/)

+Company: Software development outsourcing (web-sites, web and mobile apps)

 Position: Full-stack Developer

 May 2014 — May 2016

-- Developed front-end for web-sites of well-known russian companies and organizations
-- Developed back-end for several small mobile applications
+Projects:

-- Developed and maintained in-house HelpDesk system that was used for communication, billing and reporting
+- Inner HelpDesk system used for communications, billing and reporting
+- An app for keeping track of billboard advertising
+- Personal medical app for keeping track of heartbeat issues
+- Web-sites of well-known russian companies and organizations

 Technologies used: